Bert Anciaux: Spirit / Flemish Progressives (2001–2009)

 With the collapse of the Volksunie in 2001, split between left and right factions led by Anciaux and Geert Bourgeois which became Spirit and New-Flemish Alliance (NV-A) respectively.
 A number of iD21 members joined Agalev, the Flemish green party, rather than Spirit.
-At this time, Anciaux acquired the nickname "The Whiner" as he broke out in tears every so often.

 In 2002, Anciaux stepped down as Minister for Culture in the Flemish government.
 Following the 2003 Federal election, where Anciaux and Spirit ran in a cartel with Socialist Party Different (SP.a), he was appointed Federal transport minister.
 In July 2004, he resigned this post and returned to his present position as Minister for Culture, Youth and Sport in Flanders.

 Vooruit (2009–present)

 In 2008, he left his party and has expressed the desire to launch a new "Social Project".
 He then joined the Flemish social-democratic party Vooruit, then called Sp.a.
 In 2010, he was elected to the Belgian Senate and took over the position of faction leader of Vooruit in 2012, when Marleen Temmerman resigned from politics.